AdrianMiozga/Franko/README.md

 ## UI

 Translate all strings to polish
-Loading bar when changing profile picture
 App logo
 Dialog in case user disabled location during activity recording
 Dialog in case of disabled network
-Dark mode

 # Nice to Have